 Plus, they just look so damn good!!!

-Doritos are another product that actually contains wheat for no reason…
+Doritos are another product that has a may ‘contain’ for gluten…

-But over at Lidl, their Snaktastic Tortilla Chips are accidentally gluten free… and they even have chilli heatwave flavour – result!
+But over at Tesco, their Tortilla Chips are accidentally gluten free… and they even have chilli heatwave flavour – result!

 But that’s not all, keep scrolling for ANOTHER flavour…

-So grab some salsa and serve these up ASAP!
-That’s two big massive wins right there.
+Grab some salsa and serve these up ASAP!
+That’s three massive wins right there.

 Which flavour would you pick?
-Or are you going for both?!
+Or are you going for all three?!

 Bring on more accidentally gluten free products like this, please!